Strathalbyn, South Australia: Mining

+Tourism

+Tourism is identified as a key industry driving the Alexandrina economy, with Strathalbyn playing a major role due to its historic architecture, village atmosphere, and proximity to the Langhorne Creek wine region.

 Culture

 Strathalbyn has four pubs on the centre of town, The Victoria, The Robin Hood, The Terminus, and the Commercial.
-It is also host to an annual collectors, hobbies and antique fair, held the third weekend of August every year.
+It is host to an annual collectors, hobbies and antique fair, held the third weekend of August every year.
 Other popular events are the Strathalbyn Rotary Club's renowned Duck Race, the Strathalbyn Show, and the collaborative Street Parade and Carols by Candlelight.
-There is also a Sunday market, once per month, at the railway station.
+There is a Sunday market, once per month, at Gilbert’s Motor Museum on High Street.

 In 1975, street scenes from the film Picnic at Hanging Rock were filmed in the town.